 My dad often told the story of Grandpop Harry visiting his new machine shop business in Wenonah.
 Max and Marty had formed a partnership they called MarMac Industries.
 Jews did that sort of thing in those days.

 My dad obeyed.
 The next day my dad went to the Frankfort Arsenal, a military base in Philadelphia.
 He called on the only person he knew.
 That guy referred him to another guy.
 My dad called on him and left with an order for $100,000.
-In 1954 it was the dollar equivalent of 2 million by 1997 standards.
+In 1954, it was the dollar equivalent of 2+ million by today’s standards.
 It put my dad on the road to business success.
 I’m sure my dad reflected on that day more often that he’ll admit.

 The lesson I learned is that (good) parental advice is useless unless you follow it.
 It makes me think of my dad’s simple wisdom offered to me as I seek my brass ring.